shmulvad/shmulvad/README.md

 </h2>

 #### About Me
+- 👨‍💻 I am a software developer at Bunker Holding
-- 🤖 I am a Senior Data Scientist
+- 🤖 I have a background in data science and AI as well
 - 📚 Master of Computing from [NUS], BSc from [@diku-dk]
 - 👨‍🏫 I enjoy sharing my knowledge with others
-- 👨‍💻 I love to build my own stuff

 ### Connect with me: